CBroemse/SimilaritYWriter20/README.md

 #### Visiualize a network or your name - nomen est omen

 1.0.0
-A baysian network optimization.
+A bayesian network optimization.
 Compare strings to render complex programming concepts such as:
 [[Int]] , [[String]] or complex Numbers with the goal to visiualize higher programming concepts such as classes and types in 2d or 3d file output 'src/wxms/lala1.wxm'